Debt collection and debt recovery in Poland

 The notice of default should be sent to the debtor’s address as a registered letter with return receipt requested.
 Sending a scanned copy of the notice to the debtor’s e-mail address in addition to the letter is a common practice.

-The role of the demand for payment / notice of default in extrajudicial debt collection is essential for two reasons.
+The role of the demand for payment / notice of default in extrajudicial effective debt collection is essential for two reasons.
 First of all, it shows the debtor that the creditor takes the required steps to recover the payments owed and can serve as an incentive to either pay the debt or start out-of-court negotiations.
-Second of all, if the creditor takes the matter to court, the notice of default is a proof that they attempted to solve the dispute amicably and indicates the date when the claim became due and payable (in the case of debts with unspecified payment dates).

-A debtor’s responds to the notice in which they, for instance, offer to pay the debt in installments, but do not challenge its existence, is strong evidence that the debtor admitted the claim.
 This, in turn, is crucial in determining that the limitation period on the claim has been interrupted and can facilitate the creditor to obtain an order for payment without undue delay (you can learn more about the types of orders issued in the course of litigation here).

-Settlement in extrajudicial debt collection
+Settlement in pre-court debt collection

-In the event that the debtor refused to pay or ignored the notice of default, you can always turn to a debt collection agency or a law firm specializing in debt recovery.
 However, bear in mind that these agencies and firms take a percentage of the debt they help recover and are not authorized to seize a debtor’s assets or bank accounts (these powers are available to debt enforcement officers only).
 Their services principally involve reminding the debtor about the overdue payments by calling him and sending official letters.

 Selling a debt as a debt collection method